Mrs. Katie Forlenza » Home

 Middle School Reading!

-My name is Katie Forlenza and I’m blessed to begin the next “chapter” of my career as St. Joseph Catholic School’s new Middle School Reading Teacher!
+Hello!
+My name is Katie Forlenza and I’m blessed to be St. Joseph Catholic School’s Middle School Reading Teacher!
 I hold a B.S.Ed. in Elementary and Middle School Education with subject area endorsements in Reading, Language Arts, Science, Social Studies and Art from Northern Illinois University.
 I also hold a Master of Arts degree in Teaching and Leadership from Saint Xavier University.
 Throughout my early teaching years, I enjoyed many experiences working with students, developing curriculum, and leading reading instruction as a literacy coach for three school districts.
 For the past eighteen years as our children have grown, my career path took me to a work from home position where I have been aligning and composing curriculum content for publishers in all grade and subject areas nationwide.
 I am beyond excited for this new adventure and the opportunity to get back into the classroom to teach my favorite subject.

 When I am not working, I am a very busy mom to four amazing children, ages 5, 11, 15 and 17!
 I love to attend our children’s sporting events, travel, read, bake, decorate, volunteer, attend Mass, cheer on the Chicago Blackhawks, and spend time with my husband, our children, and our five pets (three dogs, a cat, and a gecko).
 I am also currently working on a new project and am excited to be in the early stages of writing a children’s book about a very heroic and special dog.